Bobscorn/cpp-engine/README.md

 - libgl
 - libglu
 - libglew
-Probably, it could in fact be much simpler to run a prebuilt client on linux with much less than these packages
+Probably, it could in fact be much simpler to run a prebuilt client on linux with much less than these packages.
+Especially if static linking is used.
+Also chances are several libraries such as libgl, libpng, libz, libglu, ligdl etc. are pre-installed.

 A prebuilt linux client does not need any Bullet libraries